yb-thai/Discord-voice-relay/README.md

 ## Upgrade Version:

-- **Batman**: Captures audio from everyone in a voice channel and sends it over a WebSocket.
+- **Batman**: Captures audio from everyone in a voice channel and sends it over a WebSocket. - Use for big meeting.
-- Instead of having  **Robin** (1-5): Listens on WebSocket and plays audio into a different voice channel.
-I have a tower(replay-bot) correspondence with each record-bot when started.
+- I have a tower(replay-bot) correspondence with each record-bot when started.
 -  **Starfire**: Captures **only the voice** of the user who triggered the `/starfire` command and streams it via WebSocket. when Starfire starts it will also start the starfire-Tower in the same channel.
 The tower is a replay bot that relays all other bots' communication.
 -  Each bot has a pop-up message that can mute/unmute for 2 ways of communication.

 ## Current Challenge:

 - 2 bots talking at the same time, we have no issue - all other 10 bots can replay the message with no delay and lag.
-However, if 10 bots are talking at the same time.
+However, if 10 recorder bots are talking at the same time.
 It floated the WebSocket and voice started to lag.
-- To mitigate this, I added multiple websockets to handle the traffic flow.
-Currently we are good with 6-7 bots communicate at the same time.
+- To mitigate this, I added multiple websockets to handle the traffic flow for recorder bots.
+Currently we are good with 6-7 recorder bots sending packets at the same time.

 ## How to run: